After my midlife crisis, I knew I had to change.

 Of course, you could always build a side hustle, where you make a thing, sell a thing or write about a thing.
 I’m a huge fan of side-hustles; I’ve done many since I was a kid, and a few turned into careers and businesses.
 The trouble is, how do you figure out what that thing is?

 I’ve built side projects for a long time, and I’ve helped others do the same, too.
-Working from home (and the half-dozen other places I hang out) might be the single best work/life decision I ever made, but it’s the other things I pursued on the side that really made my life so good.
+Working from home (and the half-dozen other places I hang out) might be the single best work/life decision I ever made, but it’s the other things I pursued on the side that really moved things up a notch.

 The thing is, it wasn’t until I emerged from my midlife crisis that I realised how important it was to find something I truly enjoyed.
 Something that was its own reward, whether I got paid for it or not.